Dan Beutler

 Dan Beutler (born 10 October 1977) is a Swedish handballer, who has previously played for German side clubs SG Flensburg-Handewitt and HSV Hamburg.
-Lately he played for TBV Lemgo.
+Later he played for TBV Lemgo.

+In 2019 he had planned a transfer to Danish club GOG Håndbold, but it fell through after Beutler tested positive for cocaine.
+Following a doping ban, he rejoined HK Malmö in February 2020.
+He retired after the 2021-22 season.